calamity10110/glob-lang/README.md

 ### 1. Auto-Organizing Block System

-Write everything in one file, GLOB organizes it automatically:
+Write everything in one file, GUL organizes it automatically:

 ```glob
 # You write: main.mn